 Kimba, Eyre Peninsula

-In 2017 two new sites in the Kimba region have been nominated.
-The government are currently going through a 'community engagement' process to see whether either of these sites are viable to take to the next stage.
+In 2017 two new sites in the Kimba region were nominated.
+The government ran a 'community engagement' process to see whether either of these sites are viable to take to the next stage.
 Napandee emerged from that process and is the only site under consideration as of August 2020.

 Read article Neighbours say NO!